rizac/eGSIM/egsim/management/commands/_tectonic_regionalisations/README.txt

 def create(trts)
 ```
 which must return a list of `egsim.models.TectonicRegion` objects.
-The argument, trts, is a list of Tectonic region type objects
+The argument, trts, is the list of Tectonic region type objects
-(`egsim.models.Trt`) currently saved on the database
+(`egsim.models.Trt`) currently saved on the database.
+See the already
+implemented 'share' for details.

 Once done, register the function to be called in the TECREG_FUNCTIONS global
 dict of `initdb.py` :